Iamtsquare07/script-installer-wp/README.md

-# Script Installer plugi for WordPress v1.0.0
+# Script Installer plugin for WordPress v1.0.0

 This plugin put scripts in the website's head, body, or footer.